mbianchidev/klab-cli/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability please contact us at: dev@kubelab.cloud
+If you find a vulnerability please contact us at: info@mb-consulting.dev